-Pre-determined limits on non-price offer parameters for all generation resources will define limits on generation resources' non-price offer parameters under the following circumstances:

-- o If the three pivotal supplier test for the operating reserve market defined by transmission constraint(s) is failed, generation resources will be committed on their Parameter-Limited Schedule, as defined below. - The Parameter-Limited Schedule that is utilized shall be the less limiting of the defined Parameter-Limited Schedules or the submitted offer parameters. - In the event that the Office of the Interconnection: (i) declares a Maximum Generation Emergency; (ii) issues an alert that a Maximum Generation Emergency may be declared ("Maximum Generation Emergency Alert"); or (iii) schedules units based on the anticipation of a Maximum Generation Emergency or a Maximum Generation Emergency Alert for all or any part of such Operating Day, generation resources will be committed on their Parameter-Limited Schedule. - On an annual basis, PJM will define a list of minimum acceptable operating parameters, based on an analysis of historically submitted offers, for each unit class for the following parameters1: - Turn Down Ratio - Minimum Down Time - Minimum Run Time - Maximum Daily Starts - Maximum Weekly Starts - The following parameters2 will be reviewed on an ongoing basis, via a stakeholder process, and may, at some future date, define limitations for: - Hot Start Notification Time - Warm Start Notification Time - Cold Start Notification Time - The operating parameters for each unit class must meet the historically based criteria listed in the rules below.
-The operating parameter limits will remain in place unless an exception is filed and approved (see rules below). - Turn Down Ratio is defined as the ratio of economic maximum MW to economic minimum MW. - The minimum acceptable Turn Down Ratio applicable to an individual unit will be the greater of:
+- Pre-determined limits on non-price offer parameters for all generation resources will define limits on generation resources' non-price offer parameters under the following circumstances: - If the three pivotal supplier test for the operating reserve market defined by transmission constraint(s) is failed, generation resources will be committed on their Parameter-Limited Schedule, as defined below. - The Parameter-Limited Schedule that is utilized shall be the less limiting of the defined Parameter-Limited Schedules or the submitted offer parameters. - In the event that PJM: (i) declares a Maximum Generation Emergency; (ii) issues an alert that a Maximum Generation Emergency may be declared ("Maximum Generation Emergency Alert"); or (iii) schedules units based on the anticipation of a Maximum Generation Emergency or a Maximum Generation Emergency Alert for all or any part of such Operating Day, generation resources will be committed on their Parameter-Limited Schedule. - On an annual basis, PJM will define a list of minimum acceptable operating parameters, based on an analysis of historically submitted offers, for each unit class for the following parameters: - Turn Down Ratio - Minimum Down Time - Minimum Run Time - Maximum Daily Starts - Maximum Weekly Starts - The following parameters will be reviewed on an ongoing basis, via a stakeholder process, and may, at some future date, define limitations for: - Hot Start Notification Time - Warm Start Notification Time - Cold Start Notification Time